 "Good reason" is generally defined as any of the following undertaken without the executive's express written consent: (i) the assignment to the executive of any duties or responsibilities or a change in the executive's title, position or status that results in a material diminution or adverse change of the executive's authority, duties or responsibilities; (ii) a material reduction by the Company in the executive's annual base salary as in effect from time to time; (iii) the taking of any action by the Company that would materially and adversely affect the executive's participation in, or materially reduce the executive's benefits under, the Company's benefit plans (excluding equity benefits), except to the extent the benefits of all other executives of the Company are similarly reduced; (iv) a material relocation by the Company of the executive's principal office to a location more than 40 miles from the location at which the executive was performing the executive's duties immediately prior to such relocation, except for required travel by the executive on the Company's business; or (v) any material breach by the Company of any provision of the employment agreement.
-The definition of "good reason" further provides that any of the circumstances described above may not serve as a basis for resignation for "good reason" by the company of any event constituting good reason within 90 days following the initial existence of such circumstance occurs within the two year period following the initial existence of such circumstance.
+The definition of "good reason" further provides that any of the circumstances described above may not serve as a basis for resignation for "good reason" by the executive unless (i) the executive notifies the Company of any event constituting good reason within 90 days following the initial existence of such circumstance and the Company has failed to cure such circumstance within 30 days following such notice; and (ii) the executive's separation from service due to such circumstance occurs within the two year period following the initial existence of such circumstance.